 Can you travel with CBD?
+More specifically, is CBD allow on planes?
 Currently, the answer is a bit complicated.
 While the Farm Bill of 2018 made hemp-derived CBD with .3% THC or less legal at the federal level, and products can be sold and shipped to all 50 states—there are a few things you need to know before you travel with your preferred supplement or CBD products.

 TSA Has Updated Their Medical Marijuana

 The TSA recently updated their guidelines in terms of accepting only hemp-derived CBD with .3% or less THC in both checked and carry on luggage.
 The guidelines as of 11/19 state:

 Marijuana and certain cannabis infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by FDA.
 (See the Agriculture Improvement Act of 2018, Pub.
 L. 115-334.)
 TSA officers are required to report any suspected violations of law to local, state or federal authorities.

 TSA’s screening procedures are focused on security and are designed to detect potential threats to aviation and passengers.
 Accordingly, TSA security officers do not search for marijuana or other illegal drugs, but if any illegal substance is discovered during security screening, TSA will refer the matter to a law enforcement officer.